 - A raincoat – You're likely to run into rain no matter what time of year you're traveling in the US.
 A good raincoat is therefore essential.
 I love my Columbia Arcadia jacket, and my husband has the men's version of the same coat.

-- Walking sandals – I rarely travel anywhere these days without my Teva Verra sandals, which are excellent for walking.
+- Walking sandals – I rarely travel anywhere these days without my Teva Verra sandals, which are excellent for walking and even light hiking.

 - Good hiking boots – Hiking shoes/boots are also a good idea to pack, especially if you plan to visit national parks or otherwise do any hiking.
 I like my Merrell Moabs, and also my Kodiak Surrey II boots.
 My husband has a pair of Oboz that he loves.